 Be aware that publishers’ approaches to third-party material in open access books may vary:

-- Some publishers may only allow inclusion of third-party material if the rights holder is willing to let it be released under the same CC licence as the rest of the book, whereas others will permit the third-party material to be included under more restrictive licensing terms.
+- Some publishers and funders only allow inclusion of third-party material in an open access book if the rights holder is willing to let it be released under the same CC licence as the rest of the book, whereas others will permit the third-party material to be included under more restrictive licensing terms.

 - Sometimes rights-holders will permit inclusion of their material in the print book but not in the open access ebook.
-In this case, some publishers may choose to show the third-party material only in the print book while providing a blank square in the ebook (this is sometimes referred to as ‘tombstoning’); other publishers may insist that the print book and ebook are identical and will not permit inclusion of third-party material unless permissions are secured for all formats.
+In this case, some publishers and funders may allow the third-party material to appear only in the print book while providing a blank square in the ebook (this is sometimes referred to as ‘tombstoning’); other publishers and funders may insist that the print book and ebook are identical and will not permit inclusion of third-party material unless permissions are secured for all formats.